ho-tex/grffile/README.md

 tex grffile.dtx

-will extract graphics.sty and grffile-2017-06-30.sty
+will extract grffile.sty and grffile-2017-06-30.sty